-5) Urban E: A native wildflower/native graminoid seed mix for use as an alternative to Urban D for habitat restoration in a Natural Environment Park where irrigation is not available.
+7) Urban E: A native wildflower seed or a seed mix containing both native wildflowers and native graminoids for use as an alternative to Urban D for habitat restoration in a Natural Environment Park and in any other open spaces where irrigation and maintenance will not be available.
+Refer to City of Calgary Seed Mixes for best practices regarding seed mix design methodologies, suggested application rates, example seed mixes based on habitat types, advantages and disadvantages of wildflower (forb) mixes versus graminoid mixes containing forbs, and use of cover crops.
 Refer to item 2 of 1.6.1 Development Guidelines for more information about the City of Calgary's Habitat Restoration Project (HRP) Framework.

-A proposed native wildflower/native graminoid seed mix must be submitted to Calgary Parks for approval.
+The proposed native seed mix must be submitted to Calgary Parks for approval.
 Substituting due to lack of availability of native seed must be approved in advance by Calgary Parks.
 Submissions must indicate seed suppliers for verification of source.
 Native grass and wildflower seeding requires a Seed Testing Certificate to ensure quality/authenticity of seed mixes, in accordance with Alberta Agriculture and Rural Development's guidelines on purchasing high quality seed.
-Application rates to be determined on a site-specific basis.
+Application rates to be determined on a sitespecific basis.